Electoral district of Hurtle Vale

+History

 Hurtle Vale is a new electorate replacing the electoral district of Fisher.
 It is named after Sir James Hurtle Fisher, the same as its predecessor.
 Hurtle Vale is further southwest than Fisher was before the redistribution, with overlap only in the northeast of Hurtle Vale with the southwest of Fisher.
 At the time of the redistribution, 9000 electors from Fisher remained in Hurtle Vale.
 10,000 moved with the suburb of Morphett Vale from Reynell and smaller numbers from Mawson and Mitchell.

 At its creation, Hurtle Vale was projected to be notionally held by the Labor Party with a swing of 1.7% required to lose it.
 Nat Cook, who won Fisher at a by-election in 2014 for Labor, won Hurtle Vale at the 2018 election.